Top 10 Advanced Podcast Monetization Strategies That Generate Revenue in 2026

 Revenue potential

 Host-read sponsorships generally command higher CPMs than programmatic ads.
 It can have a CPM of $15 to $30, depending on the show’s reach and niche.
-Premium B2B shows targeting executives or high-value decision-makers can push CPMs even higher because of their specialized audience.
+We have observed that premium B2B shows targeting executives or high-value decision-makers can push CPMs even higher because of their specialized audience.

 Real-life examples